The Singing Detective (film): Production

 Potter's screenplay had been circulating in Hollywood for many years as Potter was enthusiastic about a film version.
 Robert Altman was at one time attached to direct with Dustin Hoffman in the lead, but financing proved difficult and the production was shelved.
 It was eventually discovered by an executive at Mel Gibson's production company Icon Productions, who loved it and got Gibson on board to produce.
-The screenplay had also been imagined as a horror film directed by genre veteran David Cronenberg and starring Al Pacino as the title character.

 Reception

-The film scored a 39% "Rotten" rating on Rotten Tomatoes, based on reviews from 108 critics, with an average rating of 5.09/10.
+The film scored a 40% "Rotten" rating on Rotten Tomatoes, based on reviews from 106 critics, with an average rating of 5.09/10.
 The website's critical consensus reads: "Delightful performance from Robert Downey Jr. can't save The Singing Detectives transition from TV to the big screen".
-While some critics, such as Roger Ebert, liked the film, others, like Joe Baltake at the Sacramento Bee, considered it an "interesting failure".
+On Metacritic, the film has a weighted average score of 45 out of 100 based on 33 critics' reviews, indicating "mixed or average reviews."The New York Times' Caryn James said that "the pared-down screen version sacrifices the sense of discovery that made the mini-series so emotionally powerful".
+On the other hand, Roger Ebert liked the film and found it to be "a moving experience".